AykhanUV/MC-AfkBot/README.md

 # Afk Bot
 - Functional minecraft AFK bot for servers
-- Anti-AFK, Auto-Auth, Microsoft/Offline accounts support.
+- Auto-Auth, Microsoft/Offline accounts support.

 # Note
 - This project is not perfect and does random actions, put bot away from house or builds